Books & Publications

 “The handbook also introduces the requirements of the Freedom of Information Act, the Open Meetings Act, ethics, conflict of interest rules and the bidding and contracting requirements of state law,” Flood says.
 “Readers are given an introduction to local government finance including discussions of budgeting, taxes, tax cap legislation, economic incentives and other sources of revenue and expense along with a short introduction to land use issues including zoning and planning and common municipal legal issues.”

 Schlossberg adds that “the book is loaded with helpful hints such as how to run successful and productive meetings and how to communicate with the press.
-It encourages reflective thinking on the role, function and limits of local government.”
+It encourages reflective thinking on the role, function, and limits of local government.”

-The handbook can be ordered by calling 815-459-2050 or Click Here to Order
+The handbook can be ordered by calling 815-459-2050 or using the button below.